BilgeBalga/-date-fruit-recognizer-image-classification-dataguess-assignment/README.md

 - Extend the model to recognize more date varieties
 - Optimize the model for low-resource devices (e.g., using TensorFlow Lite)
 - Adapt the model to recognize dates at different ripening stages

-## Note: About the Model File

-The trained model file (.h5) could not be uploaded to GitHub due to size limitations.
-However, it can be recreated by running the code in the repository.
-Alternatively, you can access the trained model via the Drive link provided here: [Model](https://drive.google.com/drive/folders/1w0_1MSat9HHM80OrcV9xesapT4JuqtTN?usp=sharing)